How to Enable/Disable Caps Lock on Chromebook

 The caps lock button is standard on computer keyboards like Mac and Windows.
-Did you notice while using a Chromebook there isn’t a dedicated key on the keyboard?
+Did you notice while using a Chromebook that there isn’t a dedicated key on the keyboard?
 Well then, how the heck does one enable and disable cap locks on a Chromebook?
-Fret not we’ve got it covered.
+How else are you supposed to pretend to shout at people on the internet?
+Fret not; we’ve got it covered.

 Let’s look at the caps lock feature on the Chromebook and how you’ll be able to access it.

 While it’s not evident, you can still use caps lock while on your Chromebook.
 It’s easy to accomplished with a keyboard shortcut combination.